theduckylittle/usng-map-collar/README.md

 import UsngGrid from 'usng-map-collar/UsngGrid';
 ```

-Then add it as a layer to the OpenLayer's Map.
+Then add it as a layer to the OpenLayers Map.

 ## Styling